IBM/IBM-Z-zOS/zOS-Workflow/zOS V2.4 Upgrade Workflow/readme.md

 ### Want to see a demo?

-If you would like to see a short demo on using the z/OS V2R1 migration workflow, visit the site IBM z/OSMF V2.1 Migration Workflow Demo on [YouTube](https://www.youtube.com/watch?v=ejQRSYaxz9M).
+If you would like to see a short demo on using the z/OS V2R1 migration workflow, visit the site IBM z/OSMF V2.1 Migration Workflow Demo [here](https://mediacenter.ibm.com/media/IBM+zOSMF+V2.1+Migration+Workflow+Demo/1_s1bdgpil).

 ### Feedback is welcome